Larasify/typepilled/README.md

 - [ ] if a room has been inactive for super long or state hasnt been updated in forever cull it

-- [ ] when game ends non winner doesnt get wpm or stop sending out updates ( and in the next game they get the wpm from the last game)
+- [x] when game ends non winner doesnt get wpm or stop sending out updates ( and in the next game they get the wpm from the last game)

+- [ ] the person that started the game has +5 seconds of duration

 - [x] create room button spinner is not correct

+- [ ] same user can connect multiple times but this isnt really too big of a deal just same username happens they have different id's